kylegalloway/old-kylegalloway.github.io/_posts/2015-07-28-object-oriented-programming.md

 # Object Oriented Programming

-> Object Oriented programming's main idea is to promote code reuse.
+> The main idea of Object Oriented Programming is to promote code reuse.

 ### What is an object?

-> //TODO
+> An object is a representation of something.
+Some people say it is a representation of concrete things or objects.
+I like to think that it can be that, and it can also be a representation of an idea.
+This way you could have objects that represent Cars, Phones, People, and more.
+But you can also have objects that represent A Graph or a System.

 - - -

-5 key things
+### 5 key things to remember about objects

 1. Encapsulation
 2. Inheritence